BTCorMSTR

 Stride — 10% perpetual preferred

 Methodology.
 Numbers are parsed from Strategy's SEC Form 8-K filings (CIK 1050446) — the ATM Update and BTC Update tables — and stored exactly as filed.
-Each filing is validated for continuity (holdings can only grow through disclosed purchases) before publishing; anything that fails is held for manual review rather than shown here.
+Each filing is validated for continuity (prior holdings + BTC bought − BTC sold must equal the ending holdings it reports) before publishing; anything that fails is held for manual review rather than shown here.
 EDGAR is the source of record.
 See full methodology.

 Frequently asked